Paintable Beadboard Wallpaper Installation

 We then removed all of the baseboards and trim pieces, as well as the toilet.
 (Luckily my handy husband was able to do that part!)
 We also had to use a sander to remove the texture from the walls to give the wallpaper a nice even surface to adhere to.

-Since the wallpaper was only going to cover the bottom 2/3 of the wall, we used a level to draw a horizontal line at 64″ across all four walls.
+Since the wallpaper was only going to cover the bottom 2/3 of the wall, we used a long level to draw a horizontal line at 64″ across all four walls.
 This acted as a reference point when we went to hang the wallpaper.
 (If you’re applying the wallpaper to the entire wall, skip this step.)

-Step 4: Measure & Cut the wallpaper
+Step 4: Measure & Cut The Beadboard Wallpaper

 Next, we rolled out the wallpaper over cardboard and used a level and box cutter to cut a straight line creating 63″ strips.